 Lastly, the new version will no longer cover the usual five domains, which used to include Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
 The latest version will be pared down to the three domains, which were referenced and described above:

 - Domain II: Process 50%

 - Domain III: Business Environment 8%

-The PMBOK 6th Edition still remains the primary study guide for the exam.
+The PMBOK 6th Edition remains the primary study guide for the exam.
 The new exam version will simply contour the questions from the PMBOK to address the three domains noted above.
 In general, studying for the exam should still be done as usual: read the PMBOK, interpret the content to address real-life situations, and go through sample questions.
-However, you should also ensure that, as you go through the PMBOK and sample questions, you address and find the connection to People, Process and Business Development, since the exam questions will be geared towards these three domains.
+However, you should also ensure that, as you go through the PMBOK and sample questions, you address and find the connection to People, Process, and Business Development, since the exam questions will be geared towards these three domains.

 Though the exam’s changes may make some of you a bit nervous, there are still more than six months to prepare for it.
 Also, the changes will improve the way we view and practice project management, as well as make us better managers.
 The introduction of the agile/hybrid approach, for example, into the exam will also make us more adaptable project managers, which can only be a benefit to our teams and our clients.